Thank You, Pakistan! Trending On Chinese Microblogging Platform Weibo - UrduPoint

 Under the trending topic, some Chinese netizens posted their drawings to say thanks to Pakistani friends.

-On the afternoon of Feb.
-12, a Sina Weibo account nicknamed "Xifengbazhu" posted a drawing of a Pakistani goat taking off its outer garment, and it was like, "It's all for you, my bro!"
+On the afternoon of February 12, a Sina Weibo account nicknamed "Xifengbazhua" posted the drawing of a Pakistani goat taking off its outer garment, and it was like, "It's all for you, my bro!"
 The cartoon picture soon got noticed and was reposted for over 6,000 times.
 The hottest comment of the post said the goat was so cute and what Pakistan did for China moved everyone to tears.

 Also, an account nicknamed "MUMU" posted a drawing and the caption "Thanks, Russia & Pakistan."
 It showed the animated images of China, Russia and Pakistan featured by a crying panda, a composed bear, and a warm-hearted goat respectively.
 The post soon resonated with Chinese internet users.